After graduating Andrew Chalmers started a postdoctoral fellowship with the Computational Media Innovation Centre.

 It’s been quite a journey for the passionate video gamer, who moved to New Zealand from Australia in 2007 to join his Kiwi girlfriend and long-term partner, Juliet Mohi.

-Dr Chalmers began studying at Victoria University in 2009.
+Dr Chalmers began studying at Victoria University of Wellington in 2009.
 He chose to do a double degree, studying for a Bachelor of Arts in Philosophy and a Bachelor of Science in Computer Science.

-He found Victoria University the perfect place to study both.
+He found the University the perfect place to study both.

 “Victoria already had the strongest humanities and science programme in the Wellington region.
 And now it has the best Computer Graphics [programme] in the southern hemisphere because of its unique mix of artistry and science.”